lachrist/otiluke/README.md

 ## Demonstrate transformation modules within a browser : `--demo`

-The `--demo` tool [browserify](http://browserify.org/) the given transformation module(s) inside a standlone html page and write it into the given output file.
+The `--demo` tool [browserifies](http://browserify.org/) the given transformation module(s) inside a standlone html page and writes it into the given output file.
 The transform option can point to a single transformation module or a directory exclusively containing transformation modules.
 Use this tool to demonstrate how awesome are your transformation modules.
-Note that only the dependencies initially present in the given transformation modules will be bundled into the page, therefore arbitrary requires are not supported.
+Note that only the dependencies initially present in the given transformation modules will be bundled into the page, therefore arbitrary requires are not supported in the demo page.

 ```shell
 otiluke --demo --transform /path/to/transform.js --out ./bundle.html